liamwalsh1980/Milestone-Project-3/README.md

 ### Films page

 This page 'films.html' is for the purpose of holding all films added by all logged in users as a central page for everyone to view.
 Whether your logged in or not you will be able to access this page.
-The head and footer is indentical to the rest of the site by using the Jinja templating language.
-Within the body of the page i added a subheader called 'Films' and below is a 'for' loop iterating through films which is a function ??????
+The head and footer are identical to the rest of the site by using the Jinja templating language.
+Within the body of the page i added a subheader called 'Films' and below is a 'for' loop iterating through films which is the function name in my app.py file.
+The user will see all films added by all users.
+The layout will be as follows: -

+- Film name
+- Genre type
+- Actor names
+- Best bit
+- Image of the film
+- Created by (Horizontal lines above and below highlighting the field)

+The function in my app.py file finds and sorts the list of films from the database and presents all films alphabetically.
+On smaller screens each film is positioned one on top of another in the form of a list to scroll down.
+On bigger screen sizes i am hoping for the films to be positions in rows of either two or three depending on what looks best for the user.

+This page is purely for viewing films already added and therefore covers the 'R' for read based on the CRUD convention.

 [Back to top ⇧](#filmzone)